 Shifter lives at the intersection of sound, form and voice, acting as both a visual experience as well as an archive of the creative life.
 Audio interviews, portraiture, long-form essay and the almighty power of the print merge to form a site that seeks to find and display what drives those who shift our perspective on life as we know it.(I have no idea what any of this means.
 Shifter is really a site about interviews with interesting people, books and my rantings on photography.)

 Daniel Milnor once worked as both a fragrance model and a hot tub installer but is better known as a reformed-journalist, photographer and writer who is now, once again, performing these duties in his role as “Creative Evangelist,” for Blurb Inc., the world’s premiere indie publishing platform.
-He splits his time between Los Angeles and Santa Fe and owes most of his success to several “Shifter-types” who were kind enough to help him along.
+He lives in New Mexico and owes most of his success to several “Shifter-types” who were kind enough to help him along.
 He is a husband, brother, son and uncle four times over.
 He is partially fluent in Spanish, can kinda still ride a skateboard and just picked up a guitar for the first time ever, something he now regrets not doing decades ago.
 A compulsive journal-keeper, he believes in the power of print, taking one’s time, slowing down, reading paper books, casting off the shackles of social media and talking to one’s neighbors if you really want to know what is going on in the world.
 He is disappointed in the power of celebrity, American architecture, for the most part, and how mobile phones have reduced most of the population to complete and total zombies.
 He dreams of downsizing, writing something memorable and living somewhere in Latin America.